codesinger/shu/README.md

  4. **usr** conatains files that are normally modified or replaced by users of this package.

-### External names ###
+## External names ##

 All of the externally visible names in these packages (functions macros, constants, etc.) begin with the prefix `shu-`.
 This keeps them from interfering with names that are part of emacs or part of other packages.
-But it also makes them a bit ciumersome to type.
+But it also makes them a bit cumbersome to type.
 Each lisp file contains a function that will create a short alias for each function name.
 THis is usually the original function name with the `shu-` prefix removed.